Melanee-Melanee/Melanee-Melanee/README.md

 ### I am Shaghayegh Rahmani

 - 💊 I'm an analytical chemist.
-- 🔭 I’m currently working on data science using python.
+- 🔭 I’m working on data science using python.
 - 👯 I’m looking to collaborate on python open source projects.
 - 💬 Ask me about python.
 <!-- - 📫 How to reach me: ... -->